About The Phu Quoc Ridgeback

 With a long and storied origin in Vietnam, PQRs were recognized by French colonialists as a distinct breed in the 19th century.
 The origins of how their ancestors arrived on the island has been subject to much debate, but through the process of natural selection, the island shaped the breed into what it is today – an extremely adept hunter and scavenger.
 In addition to their hunting ability, these dogs are known for their intelligence, athleticism, and loyalty – traits that helped them develop and thrive alongside island natives.

 This breed naturally comes in an array of colors and patterns.
 PQRs can be black, a variety of fawn shades, and black and tan.
 Merle is NOT naturally occurring (any incidence of the merle pattern is a sign of mixed breeding), however, common patterns include brindle and brindle points, countershading (also known as urajiro), black masking, and tan points.
-Aside from their characteristic ridge, the breed also has a unique black or purple pigmented tongue, and often boasts webbed feet.
+Aside from their characteristic ridge, the breed also has a unique black or purple pigmented tongue.

 For a comprehensive description of the breed, check out our Complete Guide to PQRs.